mrinalaswin/re-webskocket-strength/docs/calculate-the-websocket-strength.md

 Set a reference value to calculate the strength based on latency.
 ### setServerTs(serverTs: int) => WsStrengthProp
 Sets the server timestamp to the `WsStrengthProp`
-### generateClientTs() => WsStrengthProp
-Generates the client timestamp when the server responds with its timestamp.
 ### setServerAckTs(serverAckTs: int) => WsStrengthProp
 Add the server acknowledge timestamp to the WsStrengthProp
-### generateClientAckTs() => WsStrengthProp
-Generates the client timestamp when the server responds with its acknowledgement timestamp.
 ### calculateStrength(WsStrengthProp) => WsStrengthProp
 Calculate the Strength of the Websocket connection
 ### reset() => WsStrengthProp